BlocProtocol/BLOC-wiki/docs/guides/RainBorg-Wat-Dat.md

 Because it is fun and promotes an active community; it is another way that this project is different.

-## So where do the TRTL's come from?
+## So where do the abLoc's come from?

 They come from all the generous people in the community.
-There is a pool of TRTL, the pool is filled up by anyone that wants to contribute.
+There is a pool of abLoc, the pool is filled up by anyone that wants to contribute.
 You could be a contributor!
 It is anonymous and 100% philanthropic.

-The only way it stops being anonymous is if you post in chat and disclose your donation.   `ha, just sent 350k TRTL to RainBorg, megatip time yo!`
+The only way it stops being anonymous is if you post in chat and disclose your donation.   `ha, just sent 350k abLoc to RainBorg, megatip time yo!`

 ## Give me details!

 Right, to get started, simply register your wallet with [trtlbot++](../Using-trtlbot-plus-plus#registering-your-wallet).

-Go to the  `#bots` channel in the [Discord server](http://chat.turtlecoin.lol/), type `.registerwallet TRTL...`, and replace `TRTL...` with your wallet address.
+Go to the  `#bots` channel in the [Discord server](http://chat.turtlecoin.lol/), type `.registerwallet abLoc...`, and replace `abLoc...` with your wallet address.

 For example, you would type:

 ```
-.registerwallet TRTLv3pFrFm2yk4cYNtKf5fxV1b594tNrZfEV2CYWJsTSqr9BWoWMrUNpQaeD9StrzQrxpRQKPCdd1FfvT6D6dAg4pY6iB7sqsG
+.registerwallet abLocv3pFrFm2yk4cYNtKf5fxV1b594tNrZfEV2CYWJsTSqr9BWoWMrUNpQaeD9StrzQrxpRQKPCdd1FfvT6D6dAg4pY6iB7sqsG
 ```

 That's it, you're in, now start chatting with your fellow Turtles.

 ## To contribute to the tip rain pool

-Send TRTL to this address
+Send abLoc to this address

 ```
-TRTLv12WtKJAzTNtxSkbcXf7mjeVApSqRYACtoJE2X52UBSce7qGAQ1JQgG3MmArnZSbkJXKqBXiPX2Mno7xD4tqD3p8SySoBc5
+abLocv12WtKJAzTNtxSkbcXf7mjeVApSqRYACtoJE2X52UBSce7qGAQ1JQgG3MmArnZSbkJXKqBXiPX2Mno7xD4tqD3p8SySoBc5
 ```

 With this Payment ID **!!
 IMPORTANT !!**